ivancastroprojects/game-shooter-tanks-turn/README.md

 ---

 *This README is based on an analysis of the project's scripts and general game description.
-Specific details from `Document Challenge Init.pdf` and `Document Challenge Finished.pdf` could not be directly incorporated.*
+For an in-depth look at the development process, technical challenges, and design decisions, please refer to the document: **`Document Challenge Finished.pdf`** (available in the project repository).*